neel-dey/robustNTF/README.md

 rNTF computes a low-rank non-negative approximation of a tensor corrupted with structured sparse outliers, while allowing for a flexible modeling of noise assumptions.

-This repository implements only the rNTF portion of the paper, with the other aspects (diffeomorphic motion correction for cellular motion, and functional paired testing for spectra) being straightforward applications of [ANTs](http://stnava.github.io/ANTs/) and [PACE](http://www.stat.ucdavis.edu/PACE/), respectively.
+This repository implements only the rNTF portion of the paper, with the other aspects (diffeomorphic motion correction for granular motion, and functional paired testing for spectra) being straightforward applications of [ANTs](http://stnava.github.io/ANTs/) and [PACE](http://www.stat.ucdavis.edu/PACE/), respectively.
 Please feel free to contact me at neel DOT dey AT nyu DOT edu for questions regarding any of the above.

 ## Features
 * Implements the low-rank and sparse non-negative canonical polyadic decomposition/tensor factorization proposed in the above paper.
 The paper presented methodology for 3-dimensional tensors, whereas this package can handle tensors of arbitrary dimension.